 Can NSC be broken?

 NSC has a lock-in period of 5 years, and you have to keep the amount locked in until maturity.
 However, the scheme does allow premature withdrawals upon the account holder’s unfortunate demise or upon court order.

 Is the NSC interest rate fixed?

-The NSC's interest rate is 7% for the current quarter.
 The interest rate for NSC gets announced by the Ministry of Finance every quarter.
 Returns from NSC are guaranteed and are compounded annually and paid at the time of maturity.